tberriel/diff-feat-gaussian-rasterization/README.md

 # Differential Gaussian Rasterization

-Used as the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
-If you can make use of it in your own research, please be so kind to cite us.
+Modified version of the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
+This fork rasterizes 32 channels rather than 3.
+If you can make use of it in your own research, please be so kind to cite the original work.

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">